 Separate Domains Mean Separate User and Traffic Data

 For each separate domain, the standard Analytics cookies determine two simple things:

-- visitor information (sessions and visit counts)
+- user information (sessions counts)

 - traffic sources (referrals, searches, ad campaigns)

-If you have separate cookies set for a domain and a sub-domain, unique visitors to each are counted independently, and any links between the two sites are counted as referral traffic.
+If you have separate cookies set for a domain and a sub-domain, unique users to each are counted independently, and any links between the two sites are counted as referral traffic.
 The two sites will also not share search or campaign information.
 This is true even if each site uses the same web property ID in the tracking code.
 You can determine if your setup employs separate cookies for your domains by visiting each site and viewing cookie information.
 See Troubleshooting and Cookies for more information.

 For example, suppose you have an online store on

 dogtoys.example.com, with a shopping cart for the store on